 Geography and Earth and Environmental Sciences Department

-All things geographical, geological and environmental.
+All things geographical and environmental.
 This is where you become an explorer.

 Three areas of study Geography, Earth Science, and Environmental Science are all related by their focus on how places work — just at different scales of time and space!